sgenduso/react-curriculum/02-react-jsx.md

 var element = <Trucks />;
 ```

-#### Exercise

 * How many `ReactElement` objects are created?
 * What are their `type`, `props`, and `children`?
 * What is the `displayName` of each component class?
 * **True or False:** Self-closing JSX tags must end with `/>`.

-### Single-line attribute expressions
+#### Single-line attribute expressions

-In JSX, the result of a JavaScript expression can used as an attribute value.
+In JSX, the result of a JavaScript expression can be used as an attribute value.
 This is useful when you want to inline the full power of JavaScript  within a JSX tag.
 JavaScript expressions are wrapped in a pair of curly braces `{}` instead of quotes `""`.

 ```jsx
 var source = 'http://i.imgur.com/nVPXKtz.jpg';
 var element = <img src={source} alt="Saffron Spice" />;
 ```

-#### Exercise

 * How many `ReactElement` objects are created?
 * What are their `type`, `props`, and `children`?

-### Multi-line attribute expressions
+#### Multi-line attribute expressions

 It's common for attributes of a JSX tag to stretch beyond your preferred line length.
 In cases like this, you can switch to defining one attribute per line.
 We recommend ordering attributes alphabetically and closing the JSX tag on a separate line, just like curly braces `{}` and parenthesis `()` in JavaScript.